 Tailsteak wrote a book (very short, but technically a novel I will fight anyone who says otherwise) called Bang.
-Tailsteak also wrote three illustrated motivational-type books called The Paladin's Guide to Life, The Rogue's Guide to Life, and The Barbarian's Guide to Life (The Necromancer's Guide to Life, and The Bard's Guide to Life.
-All of those books are available on Amazon... but, if you pledge to Tailsteak's Patreon (as little as a dollar a month!) you can get pdf copies at no additional charge.
+Tailsteak also wrote five illustrated motivational-type books called The Paladin's Guide to Life, The Rogue's Guide to Life, The Barbarian's Guide to Life, The Necromancer's Guide to Life, and The Bard's Guide to Life.
+All of those books are available on Amazon... but, if you pledge to Tailsteak's Patreon (as little as a dollar a month!) you can get pdf and audiobook copies at no additional charge.

 Tailsteak often does video streams of his art-making process on Picarto.
 These streams will typically run for twelve hours, from 11am-11pm EST. Tailsteak plays random albums, works on colouring, and chats with people who drop in and drop out.

 Tailsteak has a dayjob working at a call center, but, because of the income he receives from his Patreon and from taking commissions, he has been able to drop his employment there down to part-time.
 He hopes one day to make enough from his various art projects that he'll be able to quit that job entirely.

 Tailsteak, at this point, realizes how odd it is that he's been writing about himself in the third person this whole time, but he figures he might as well stick with it.